-Mark - A mark may be obtained either from a place, drop, or punt kick, and consists of catching a ball directly from the kick of another player or bounce from below the knee, not less than ten yards distant, the ball being held a reasonable time and not having been touched while in transit from kick to catch.
+Mark - A mark is catching the ball directly from the kick of another player, not less than ten yards distant, the ball being held a reasonable time and not having been touched while in transit from kick to catch.

-Kick - A kick must be made direct from a player's foot or below the knee.
+Kick - A kick is made direct from a player's foot or below the knee.

-Place Kick - A place kick is kicking the ball after it has been placed on the ground.
+Place Kick -A place kick is kicking the ball after it has been placed on the ground.

-Drop Kick - Letting the ball drop, from the hands on to the ground, and kicking, it the instant it rises.
+Drop Kick - A drop kick is letting the ball drop from the hands on to the ground, and kicking it the instant it rises.

-Punt kick - A punt consists in letting the ball fall from the hands and kicking it before it touches the ground.
+Punt Kick - A punt is letting the ball drop from the hands and kicking it before it touches the ground.

-Scrimmage is a group of player struggling in undue confusion for possession of the ball Slinging is the act of catching a player by or around the neck and throwing or attempting to throw him on to the ground.
+Scrimmage is a group of players struggling in undue confusion for possession of the ball.

+Slinging is the act of catching a player by or around the neck and throwing or attempting to throw him on to the ground.
 The neck includes the top of the shoulder.

-Tripping is intentionally throwing or attempting to throw and opponent by the use of the feet, legs or by stopping in front of or behind him, or by putting a foot or leg across an opponent when he is running and causing him to fall.
+Tripping is throwing or attempting to throw an opponent by the use of the feet or legs or by stooping in front of or behind him, or by putting a foot or leg across an opponent when he is running and causing him to fall.

-Throwing the Ball consists of throwing or handing the ball to another player other than by handballing.
+Throwing the ball is throwing or handing the ball to another player other than by handballing.

-"All Clear signal means the signal to be given to the goal umpire by the field umpire (see Law No. 7(e)) indicating that the goal umpire is at liberty to decide whether a goal or behind should be recorded.
+"All clear" is the signal to be given to the goal umpire by the field umpire (see Law No. 7(e) indicating that the goal umpire is at liberty to decide whether a goal or behind should be recorded.